mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:49%">
      <h5 align="left">
-    Fig.16 - 3D model pressure results and display of manually chosen radial line (left) and Stokes pressure profile along the mentioned radial lines (right).
-For these simulations we used a 3D geomtry with outer arc lengths (100, 30) mm, resolution lc = 2 mm and otherwise following the equliviants of the 2D default default geometry
+    Fig.16 - 3D model pressure results and display of manually chosen radial lines (left) and Stokes pressure profile along the mentioned radial lines (right).
+For these simulations we used a 3D geomtry with outer arc lengths (100, 30) mm, resolution lc = 2 mm and otherwise following the equivalents of the 2D default default geometry.
     </h5>
 </p>